|Amateur music is the best thing in the world||

 Music is real; it's the truth.
 There are no priests.
 No one can tell you how to react to music, what you should like or not like.
 And, unlike religion, music is dynamic.
 Composers write new music all the time.
 The canon is constantly changing and growing.

 Is amateur music the best thing in the world?
 Opinions vary.
 Not everyone is into music or other arts, and there are other things that bring people together and make them happy at different levels.
 In the park near my house, people gather to play tennis, grass volleyball, soccer, and ultimate.
 People get together to hike and rock-climb in the Sierras and to ride mountain bikes around Mt.
 Tam.
 These things can have spiritual components.
-I do all of them myself, I love them, and I wish everyone did activities like them instead of watching TV.
+I do all of them myself, I love them, and I wish everyone did activities like them instead of watching TV or thumbing through Facebook.

 But for me, amateur music is in a class by itself.
 It touches every part of my brain, spirit, and soul.
 It's universal and timeless; it's accessible to everyone who can hear.
 So yeah, I think it's the best thing in the world.